 Surprisingly, the anecdotal evidence also suggests that CBD reverses the intoxicating effects of other cannabinoids like THC.
 For example, the subjects in this study felt “clear-minded” and “quick-witted” on CBD and “fuzzy” on THC.

-On the other hand, a 1981 study concluded that 160-milligrams of CBD (a higher dosage amount) sedated subjects suffering from insomnia and increased the duration of their sleep.
+On the other hand, a 1981 study concluded that 160-milligrams of CBD (a higher dosage amount) sedated subjects and increased the duration of their sleep.

 Additionally, a study from 1993 concluded that higher dosage amounts (300-milligrams and 600-milligrams, respectively) caused significant sedation in patients when compared to the subjects who were given a placebo.